Newsman/WP-Plugin-NewsmanApp/configuration-en.md

 - **Newsman section does not appear**: confirm WPForms is active and that **Use WPForms Integration** is on in **NewsMAN > Settings > Developer Settings**.
 - **Newsman list dropdown is empty**: same as the other integrations - confirm credentials in **NewsMAN > Settings** and wait up to 10 minutes for the cache to refresh.
 - **Submitter email not appearing in Newsman**: confirm the **Email field** dropdown points to a field that the visitor actually fills in.
 If the field is empty at submission time, the row is skipped and a debug log entry is written.

 ---

+## Exporting Subscribers from Form Submissions

+The plugin can use **form submissions** as the data source for the API v1 `subscriber.list` endpoint, instead of the default WordPress users / WooCommerce orders source.
+This is useful for sites whose authoritative subscriber list lives in form submissions rather than in WP users.

+Each of the three form integrations (Elementor, Contact Form 7, WPForms) exposes its own toggle and Source Form selector in **NewsMAN > Settings**, directly under the matching **Use {Integration} Integration** row.

+### Settings

+- **Export Subscribers from Form Submissions** - Off by default, per integration.
+When on, `subscriber.list` returns rows pulled from this integration's submission storage instead of WP users / WC orders.
+The Source Form dropdown below picks which form supplies them.

+- **Source Form** - Visible only when the export toggle above is on.
+Lists every form that has both **Send to Newsman** AND **Newsletter form** turned on — this is the only way to qualify a form for export.
+The dropdown is cached for 5 minutes per site and refreshed whenever a form is saved (Elementor `elementor/document/after_save`, WPForms `wpforms_save_form`, CF7 lists are not cached) or whenever the Newsman settings page is saved.
+Trashed forms remain in the list with a "**[Trash]**" suffix — submissions persist in the database when the host form is trashed, so the export source keeps working until WordPress permanently purges the form (default: 30 days).

+### Source data behind each integration

+- **Elementor** - reads from `wp_e_submissions` joined to `wp_e_submissions_values`, keyed by the form widget id.
+Works on both the legacy Form widget and Atomic Forms.

+- **Contact Form 7** - reads from the [Flamingo](https://wordpress.org/plugins/flamingo/) plugin's Inbound Messages, scoped by the CF7 form's channel taxonomy slug.
+The Source Form row appears only when Flamingo is installed (without Flamingo, CF7 submissions are not persisted anywhere).
+The integration's per-form **Email field** / **Firstname field** / **Lastname field** / **Phone field** dropdowns decide which postmeta key is read for each subscriber attribute.

+- **WPForms** - reads from `wp_wpforms_entries` joined to `wp_wpforms_entry_fields`, scoped by the WPForms form post id. **WPForms Lite does not persist entries**; only WPForms Pro does.
+The settings row shows a notice when Lite is detected and the entries table is missing.

+### Priority chain

+`subscriber.list` consults exports in this order: **Elementor → Contact Form 7 → WPForms → WooCommerce → WordPress**.
+The first eligible source wins; later ones are ignored.

+If you enable more than one form export at once and select a Source Form for each, the Newsman settings page shows a red admin notice listing the conflicting sources — without this notice a misconfiguration would silently produce a result from the wrong source.
+Disable all but one.

+If no form export is enabled and the legacy WC/WP export options under **NewsMAN > Remarketing** are also off, `subscriber.list` returns `{"error": {"code": 3002, "message": "Subscriber export not enabled"}}`.

+---